Ahmed-Ayman/Ahmed-Ayman/README.md

 - 🌱 I’m currently learning DevOps program by Simplilearn.
 - 💬 Ask me about Drupal, Sports and Egypt.
 - 📫 How to reach me: Check my contacts above.
-- ⚡ Fun fact: I'm an Uber driver in my free time, I like to drive strangers and have random chats!
+- ⚡ Fun fact: I do travel and do outdoor activities a lot, sometimes I do work from roller coasters or aqua parks.
 ---
 [![GitHub stats](https://github-readme-stats.vercel.app/api?username=Ahmed-Ayman)](https://github.com/ahmed-ayman/github-readme-stats)